marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 Today I want to walk you through my experiments with CoreOS, confd, etcd, fleet, and CloudFormation.
 I'm very excited about these tools and I hope to share that excitement with you :-).

+All the code for these experiments is in [this repo](https://github.com/marceldegraaf/coreos-blogpost-code).
+If you want to comment on this blog post, or you run into issues with the walkthrough below, please [email me](mailto:mail@marceldegraaf.net) or [ping me](https://twitter.com/marceldegraaf) on Twitter.

 ### Introduction

 So, what are CoreOS, confd, etcd, fleet, and CloudFormation?
 Let me introduce them to you real quick: